-The factorisation properties of diffractive DIS were a major topic of study at HERA [311] and are highly relevant to the interpretation of diffractive processes at the LHC [346].
-A general theoretical framework is provided by the proof [324] of a hard scattering collinear QCD factorisation theorem for semi-inclusive DIS scattering processes such as $ep \rightarrow epX$.
-This implies that the DPDFs extracted in fits to inclusive diffractive DIS may be used to predict perturbative cross
+The factorisation properties of diffractive DIS were a major topic of study at HERA [263] and 2508 are highly relevant to the interpretation of diffractive processes at the LHC [287].
+A general the-2509 oretical framework is provided by the proof [265] of a hard scattering collinear QCD factorisation 2510 theorem for semi-inclusive DIS scattering processes such as $ep \to epX$.
+This implies that the 2511 DPDFs extracted in fits to inclusive diffractive DIS may be used to predict perturbative cross 2512 sections for hadronic final state observables such as heavy flavour or jet production.
+Testing this 2513 factorisation pushes at the boundaries of applicability of perturbative QCD and will be a major 2514 topic of study at the LHeC.
+2515